 Where to Buy Rocks to Paint

-With a little hunting in the right places, you may not have to buy them at all.
+With a little hunting in the right places, you may not have to buy rocks to paint at all.
 You can find smooth stones for rock painting near streams or rivers, or fun-shaped pebbles just about anywhere.

-- Amazon has multiple colors and sizes of flat stones for crafting.
+Amazon has multiple colors and sizes of flat stones for crafting.
 Having them arrive on your doorstep is an added bonus.

 Sealing Painted Rocks

-Use a clear, non-yellowing, spray sealer like Rustoleum 2x Clear or Krylon Crystal Clear, using 1-2 light coats.
+Use a clear, non-yellowing, spray sealer like Krylon Crystal Clear, using 1-2 light coats.
 If you prefer the natural stone look, use a matte spray sealer.
 For a shiny finish, use a gloss.

 Tips for sealing painted rocks:

-- Use a spray sealer for paint pens, puffy paint, or special effects paint, or any painted rock that uses more than one type of decoration or mixed paint types.
+- Use a spray sealer for paint pens, puffy paint, special effects paint, or any painted rock that uses more than one type of decoration or mixed paint types.

 - Use a spray sealer over temporary tattoos and white Sigma pens.

 - A paint-on polyurethane sealer (Americana DuraClear) can be used if desired when working indoors or with children.
 A water-based product is not recommended for sealing outdoor painted rocks, but may be fine for those remaining indoors.